 Serve the story.
 That’s what it’s all about.
 Screenwriting, songwriting, prose, filmmaking, photography—it’s all storytelling to me….

-Each morning on our walk to school, my five-year old son, Jacob, asks me to tell him a story.
+Each morning on our walk to school, my seven-year old son, Jacob, asks me to tell him a story.
 He asks for another story on the way home, and a few more before bed.
-The kid just can’t get enough, preferring stories with recurring characters like Bruce Wayne and Alfred, Shredder, Shrek, Rubble, and The Joker.
+The kid just can’t get enough, preferring stories with recurring characters like Batman and Joker, the Ninja Turtles and Shredder.
 He knows the lay of the land, but never quite knows where his heroes will take him—and neither do I. His desire for story reminds me of just how primal our need for story is, and how I’ve been chasing it my whole life.

 Nothing quite inspires me like music.
 I just can’t seem to do anything without music in my ears.
 My dad bought me an electric guitar when I was a kid, and I’ve been playing virtually ever since.
-With an album’s-worth of original material, I’m currently seeking out musicians to collaborate with and help round out the sound.
+With an album’s-worth of original material, I’m currently working arrangements for each of the tunes with my drummer, Justin Yurhede.

 Photography is a life-long fascination, but in these last few years, it’s become more of an obsession.
 There’s always more to know, more to frame, more to interpret.
 I don’t limit myself to any one style or subject.
 I’m just interested in capturing the moment, serving the story.